-The manufacturer "'Lech" existed from 1 January 1929 (created by industrialist Waclaw Sawicki and engineer Wladyslaw Zalewski - re-emigrant from the United States - constructor of the vechicles) to 1932.
+The manufacturer "Lech" existed from 1 January 1929 (created by industrialist Waclaw Sawicki and engineer Wladyslaw Zalewski - re-emigrant from the United States - constructor of the vehicles) to 1932.
 First bikes were presented on General National Exhibition in Poznan.
-The bike was not big but reliable, equiped with a four stroke, V-twin, 5 hp engins.
+The bike was not big but reliable, equipped with a four stroke, V-twin, 5 hp engine.
 Pipe frame went over and under fuel tank (10l of petrol, 2l of oil).
 Both brakes (hand and leg) worked on rear wheel.
 It was drum brake: inner shoe brake and outer band brake.
-Gear box was separate and was driven by chain transmition.
+Gear box was separate and was driven by chain transmission.
 The engine was very modern.
-Light alloy pistons, removeable cylinder heads, pressure lubrication and roller bearings on crankshaft necks.
+Light alloy pistons, removable cylinder heads, pressure lubrication and roller bearings on crankshaft necks.

 Production of other models (also one cylinder ones) were prepared to ride solo or with sidecar.
 There was also sport version of Lech prepared for races.

 The "Lech" manufactory produced all the main elements.
 There was even a private foundry there.
 The motorcycles were as good as foreign constructions.
-The upgraded version of Lech (with drum front brake, redesigned frame, with tank over it) got 'commendatory letter' on Turist and Comunication Exhibition in Poznan in 1930, as 'high quality, home article".
+The upgraded version of Lech (with drum front brake, redesigned frame, with tank over it) got 'commendatory letter' on Tourist and Communication Exhibition in Poznan in 1930, as 'high quality, home article".

 Some small parts were imported.
-E.g.: bearings, carburators, electric instalation (Bosh).
+E.g.: bearings, carburetors, electric installation (Bosh).
 Lech was a successful bike, as the press stated: '...knowledge and practice gained (by the constructor) in foreign factories, preceded by couple of years of experiments and tests gives full guarantee for good quality and reliability of polish products...'